Polity & Governance

 - Assam government has also initiated ‘Hill Brooms and Maize Value Chain Development’ programme in Rhongkhang and Lumbajong blocks of District Karbi Anglong in 1000 Self Help Groups (SHG) households.

-Monkey Park in Kerala
+Monkey Park in Karnataka

 - Need for such park: Due to spike in the cases of monkeys raiding agricultural and plantation crops in Malnad region in recent times.